Chromophobia: Kill Lies

 perhaps cited as one of the oldest forms of vandalism.
 In Art Vandalism, or

-How I learned to Stop Worrying and Love the Art Attacks
+How I learned to Stop Worrying and Love the Art Attacks, writing for

 Burnaway Magazine Katherine Concepcion traces different historical examples of